Russia, China veto U.N. Security Council resolution on Syria

 As diplomatic efforts appeared to collapse, Syrian rebels clashed with forces loyal to Assad in Damascus a day after the killing of three allies of the president led to fresh warnings that the situation was spinning out of control.

-The Western-backed resolution, which would have extended a U.N. observer mission in Syria for 45 days, received 11 votes in favor on Thursday, while South Africa and Pakistan abstained.
+The Western-backed resolution, which would have extended a U.N. observer mission in Syria for 45 days, received 11 votes in favour, while South Africa and Pakistan abstained.

 "We simply cannot accept a document ... that would open the path for the pressure of sanctions and further to external military involvement in Syrian domestic affairs," Russia's U.N.
 Ambassador Vitaly Churkin told the council.